 Boot-Repair also has advanced options to back up table partitions, back up bootsectors, create a Boot-Info (to get help by email or forum), or change the default repair parameters: configure GRUB, add kernel options (acpi=off ...), purge GRUB, change the default OS, restore a Windows-compatible MBR, repair a broken filesystem, specify the disk where GRUB should be installed, etc.

-1st option : get a CD including Boot-Repair
+1st option : get a disk including Boot-Repair

-The easiest way to use Boot-Repair is to burn one of the following disks and boot on it.
+The easiest way to use Boot-Repair is to create a disk containing the tool (eg Boot-Repair-Disk, a disk starting Boot-Repair automatically), and boot on it.

 2nd option : install Boot-Repair in Ubuntu